Balkaneros91/restaurant-new-try1/README.md

 ## User Experience (UX)

-Visitors looking for a safe place to share their stories and a good laugh should find this website interesting and charming.
-We are a charitable organization with a goal of sharing information and helping people to get the answers they are looking for or in case  they need even further help pointing them towards the right direction.

-The front page provides the visitor with a short introduction and the events contact and info.
-Besides that they can visit webites gallery full with lgbtq+ related sharing and caring photos.

-In case you wanna have some fun and share your story proceed to our sign up page.
+Users visiting the restaurants website are looking for a new place to explore.
+We are offering a real rustic traditional experiance to excape the luxuary fancy vibe but still a place to fine dine.

+The front page provides the user with all the necessary content so they could decide if that is the place they want to explore.
+If not authenticated they can access almost all the content of the page until it gets to the reservation part of it, for which authentication is required.

 Everyone can enjoy their visit to our website because we have adjusted it and designed for all different screen sizes.